kisspread/notes/docs/GAS/GamePlayTag.md

 title: using macro to define Native Gameplay Tag

+!!! note
-!!! note "This post base on Aura GAS Course"
+    This post base on Aura GAS Course

 ---
 ## GamePlayTag